Publications

 with Shumiao Ouyang

-Presentations: PhD Nordic Finance Workshop 2025 (scheduled), Experimental Finance 2025 (scheduled)
+Presentations: FMA Asia/Pacific 2025 (scheduled), PhD Nordic Finance Workshop 2025, Stockholm Business School, Experimental Finance 2025

 Abstract: We examine whether the disposition effect—a tendency to sell winners and hold losers—reflects stable investor traits or context-dependent behavior.
 Using investor-level data from a large-scale trading experiment and matched real-world fund transactions, we document consistent disposition tendencies across settings.
 We find that both realization preferences and belief-driven trading styles independently contribute to this bias.
 While nearly all investors show a baseline tendency to realize gains, contrarian investors—who anticipate mean reversion—exhibit significantly stronger disposition effects than momentum traders.
 A robust discontinuity in selling behavior around zero returns further supports the role of realization utility.
 By isolating and validating both mechanisms within and across contexts, our study reconciles competing explanations in the literature and reframes the disposition effect as a behavioral trait shaped by heterogeneous beliefs and broadly shared preferences.